 The realization of any of the risks above or other delays in development and redevelopment activities at a property may also materially adversely impact our tenant's ability to commence, continue or expand its operations, which may result in that tenant defaulting on its rent obligations to us.
-As of February 28, 2023, we had properties consisting of an aggregate of approximately 1.6 million rentable square feet under development or redevelopment, and we had committed to provide construction funding and fund tenant improvements at our properties in the future totaling up to approximately \$131.8 million.
+As of December 31, 2024, we had properties consisting of an aggregate of 666,000 rentable square feet under development or redevelopment, and we had committed to fund improvements at our properties in the future totaling up to \$38.3 million.

-For one of our properties located in San Bernardino, California, as of December 31, 2022, we are evaluating alternative noncannabis uses for the property, due in part to changes in the zoning of the property that no longer allow for regulated cannabis cultivation and processing.
+For one of our properties located in San Bernardino, California, as of December 31, 2024, we are evaluating alternative non-cannabis uses for the property, due in part to changes in the zoning of the property that no longer allow for regulated cannabis cultivation and processing.

-In November 2022, Green Peak defaulted on its obligations to pay rent at one of our properties in Michigan, which was under redevelopment, and in February 2023, Parallel defaulted on its obligations to pay rent at one of our properties in Texas, which was under development.
+In November 2022, Green Peak defaulted on its obligations to pay rent at one of our properties in Michigan, which was under redevelopment as a regulated cannabis cultivation and processing facility, and we subsequently regained possession of that property in March 2023.

+In February 2023, Parallel also defaulted on its obligations to pay rent at one of our properties in Texas, which was under development, and we regained possession of that property in March 2023.